The Law of Medical Malpractice

 How Long Do I Have to Bring a Medical Malpractice Lawsuit

-Florida has a two-year statute of limitations in medical negligence cases.
+There is not an easy answer to this question because it depends on several factors, such as where the medical negligence occurred.
+For example, if the medical malpractice occurred in Pensacola, Florida, a two-year statute of limitations applies.
 Generally, this means the lawsuit must be brought within two years from the time the patient, family member, or guardian knew or should have known with reasonable diligence that the injury occurred with a reasonable possibility that medical malpractice caused it.

 Florida also has a "statute of repose," another harsh provision in its civil laws.
 This means that - unless there is fraud, misrepresentation, or concealment - one can never sue a health care provider more than four years after the actual medical malpractice incident.
 So even if the patient or family does not know or can't be expected to know, the patient and family members cannot bring a claim four years after the incident occurs in most circumstances.

 Florida has one significant exception - "Tony's law" - enacted in 1996.
 For medical negligence incidents that occurred after July 1, 1996, the four-year statute of repose cannot cut off a child's medical malpractice claim before the child's eighth birthday.
 Be careful, though.
 The two-year statute can still cut the claim if the parents or guardians knew or should have known of the injury and the reasonable possibility medical malpractice caused it.

 Since the rules about limitations are often changed by the legislature, and often modified by the appellate courts, you always should consult with a medical malpractice lawyer immediately if you think you or a family member could have possibly been injured by medical negligence.

 How Do I Choose a Medical Malpractice Lawyer

 Most important, determine whether the attorneys you are considering focus their practice on handling medical malpractice cases, and whether they have a record of successfully litigating these type cases.